alabebop/nodeschool_how-to-npm/README.md

-# nodeschool_how-to-npm
+# Learn to npm!

-Learning notes of the NodeSchool workshop "How to npm"
+This repository contains my learning notes of the (NodeSchool workshop "How to npm")[http://nodeschool.io/#workshoppers]